jossmurphy/jossmurphy/README.md

 🧑‍🤝‍🧑  I'm highly collaborative and love working with, learning from, and creating opportunities for others.
 I feel most at home when I'm surrounded with people who love to give back.

 🏆  I'm most proud of the work I've done leading [SVP Teens](https://www.svpteens.org/) and developing at [UW Blueprint](http://uwblueprint.org/), two organizations where students apply their skills (technical or otherwise) to make a tangible impact on Charitites and Non Profit Organizations.

-🌍  I've also recently created an app to diagnose and refer Tuberculosis patients in partnership with [Dimagi](https://www.dimagi.com/), an international healthcare organization that has been leading the fight against child mortality and the COVID-19 pandemic.

 🤓  Finally, nothing beats the thrill of learning something new, whether that be related to software, policy, design, history, or weird facts about space.
 Very succeptible to a good old fashioned [nerd snipe](https://www.urbandictionary.com/define.php?term=nerd-snipe).